 Boxing Day is a federal holiday recognized by the Canadian Labour Code.
 It follows the English royalty tradition of bestowing goodwill on to the less fortunate.
 Historically it was the day after Christmas where alms boxes were opened for the poor at churches, gifts (boxes) were given to the poor and boxes of leftover food were gifted to servants.
 Today there are several ways Boxing Day is celebrated in Canada:

 - It's known for the best after Christmas sales in the retail industry and is the biggest shopping day of the year in Canada.

-- Major sporting events, especially hockey, are also played on the 26th.
+- Major sporting events, especially hockey, are also played on December 26th.

 - If Boxing Day happens to fall on a weekend, many employers will give their employees the next workday off or holiday pay on the next workday.

 - Because it's often a day off, many Canadians using Boxing Day as a way to take a break and enjoy the extra time off after Christmas.
 It's also a day known for hanging out with friends since the previous week is usually heavy with family activities.

 - Others follow the origins of the day and spend time doing charity work by themselves or with a group.